stygianguide/SoD2_AutoReroll_Mod/README.md

 ---

+## Known Issues
+When no skills are selected, the mod relies solely on traits for detection.
+Since trait variants exist with and without skills, detection may fail in some cases.
+This is intentional to optimize survivor rolling when no skills are chosen.

 ## Details and Advanced Configuration

 The mod prioritizes survivors based on the **relative power of their traits**, derived from base benefits and hero bonuses.
 Setting **preferred skills** in **config.txt** shifts focus to those skills, though they’re not guaranteed.
 Adjust **SKILL_POWER** in config.txt to tweak skill preference.
 Rare skills like **lichenology** may take up to 15 minutes to find due to their scarcity.